When gold was found in Australia, people came from far away.

 A few people struck good finds of gold and became rich, but many did not.
 Mostly the people who did well were the tradesmen who sold food and equipment, or landowners who sold land to people who wanted to build homes and settle down after the gold rush.

-Women at the goldfields
+The lives of women at the goldfields

 At first there were mostly men at the diggings, but later on they were joined by their families.
 There were a few women who were diggers though, and there were women shopkeepers.
-Most women stayed home with their families however, usually with very little money to live o, while their husbands travelled to live and work on the goldfields.
+Most women stayed home in towns with their families however, usually with very little money to live on, while their husbands travelled to live and work on the goldfields.
 A few years later, many women took their children and joined their husbands when conditions improved, although there were always more men than women at the goldfields, and life was hard for all.

 Women's work consisted of washing, ironing and cooking.
 They made bread, butter, jams, soap and clothes for the family.The living conditions were cramped, and there were few comforts at the diggings.
 Because the alluvial mining muddied the once clear creek water, clean drinkable water was hard to find.
 Often fresh water was carted in to the diggings and sold by the bucketful.
 Fresh vegetables and fruit were scarce and cost a lot.
 Usually when a woman gave birth to a baby, she was assisted by other women.
 There was little in the way of medical assistance in cases of illness or to assist the women in childbirth.
 Many women died while giving birth.
 Epidemics of illnesses such as diphtheria, whooping cough, measles, typhoid and scarlet fever swept through the goldfields, and many men, women and children died.

 There were women among the entertainers who travelled around performing at the various goldfields.
 The most famous of these was Lola Montez, best known for her Spider Dance.
 She was immensely popular wherever she entertained.
 Lola Montez was showered with small gold nuggets by the diggers whenever she finished a performance.